lvgarces/recovery-rehab-clone/README.md

 # Project: Replica of Recovery Rehab Website (English)

 Hello! 😊

 This is my technical test project where I was asked to replicate a website to evaluate my web development skills.
 I have replicated three pages from the [Recovery Rehab](https://recoveryrehab.co/) website with a focus on optimization and performance.

+You can also see the project in action in real-time on Vercel: [https://recovery-rehab-clone.vercel.app/](https://recovery-rehab-clone.vercel.app/).

 ## Pages replicated